EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/01-Prerequisites.md

         - Contributor
         - Role Based Access Control Administrator

-4. **Identify a suitable Azure region for your workshop resources.**
+4. **Identify a suitable Azure region for your OpenAI models.**

-    To successfully deploy and run the solution accelerator with Generative AI capabilities, you must ensure that your Azure subscription has access to the necessary Azure OpenAI models and infrastructure resources with sufficient quota in at least one supported region.
+    To successfully deploy and run the solution accelerator with Generative AI capabilities, you must ensure that your Azure subscription has access to the necessary Azure OpenAI models with sufficient quota in at least one supported region.

-    - This solution uses following Azure OpenAI models and infrastructure resources:
+    - This solution uses following Azure OpenAI models:
         - `gpt-4o` with a minimum quota requirement of **50K TPM** (`GlobalStandard`)
         - `text-embedding-3-small` with a minimum quota requirement of **70K TPM** (`GlobalStandard`)
-        - `Standard_D2ds_v4` Azure Flexible server for PostgreSQL (`General Purpose`)
-        - Resource Group
-        - Azure Key vault
-        - Azure Container Environment and Azure Container Apps
-        - Azure Container Registry

     - **Before proceeding**, identify an Azure region where both models are available and you have the required quota.
 Refer to the following documentation for regional availability:
         - [gpt-4o model availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models?tabs=global-standard%2Cstandard-chat-completions#standard-models-by-endpoint)